Canon 1D X vs Sony A6400

 |15.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |16.||Sony A5100||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1DX has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony A6400 Manual.
+Further information on the features and operation of the 1DX and A6400 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X: